Kenyan Coffee Othaya Peaberry

 Subsequently, the established milling and sorting by grade, or bean size, is a longstanding tradition and positions them well for roasters, by tightly controlling the physical preparation and creating a diversity of profiles from a single processing batch.

-To sum up, this Kenya coffee has a flavor profile that is mildly tart and clean, with a strong sweetness and complexity.
+To sum up the cup, this Kenya coffee has a flavor profile that is citrusy, bright, & and clean.
+All this while also possessing a strong sweetness and complexity.

-Iyego has such a sweet smell to it, with dried fruited sweetness in the grinds, like raisin and date, accented by mulling spices.
+This peaberry has such a ripe, fruited, & sweet aroma in the grinds.
+We taste plumcot and peaches, accented by mulling spices and tropical tartness.
 Aspects of raw sugars are a bit more potent in the wet aroma, and culminate a steam infused with cinnamon-spiced sugar, demerara, and a red raisin note.

-We wouldn’t call the cup fruit-forward, but the spiced sugar notes prevalent in the cup, and fruited accents, yield some really interesting flavor profiles.
-The sweetness has unrefined sugar notes with a sprinkling of cinnamon and clove that make a positive impact on the aromatics.
+The cup is versatile being both fruit-forward and grabby accompanied by the spiced sugar sweetness.
+It is yielding some really interesting flavor profiles across multiple brew methods.
+The sweetness has unrefined sugar sparkles with a sprinkling of cinnamon and clove that make a positive impact on the brewed coffee once its cooled down.

 Washed coffee is distinguished by the clarity of the flavors and attributes that it can achieve.
 During this process, the sugars present in the mucilage are removed through natural fermentation or mechanical scrubbing.

-Fermentation can be done by stacking the coffee outside or placing them under water and allowing nature to take its course.
-After the sugars are removed, the beans then can be taken through a secondary washing to remove any additional debris, or taken immediately to the patios or beds for drying.
+Fermentation can be done by stacking the coffee outside or placing them under water.
+Doing so allows nature to take its course.
+After the sugars are removed, the beans then can be taken through a secondary washing to remove any additional debris.
+Sometimes they are taken immediately to the patios or beds for drying.

 The method and supervision of fermentation can make or break a coffee’s final outcome.
 These coffee cherries were hand sorted by the farmers before they went into production.
-After their skins were removed the coffee was put into fermentation tanks where it was stored at least overnight, then washed, soaked and spread on drying tables.
+After their skins were removed the coffee was put into fermentation tanks.
+Here it was stored at least overnight, then washed, soaked and spread on drying tables.

 Once on the tables frequent turning is required until the coffee reaches the desired moisture level of 11-12%.
 Lastly the coffee, in its parchment parchment gets stored to rest until delivery to the dry mill.